 This post may contain affiliate links.
 Thanks for using my links!
-See my Disclosure Policy here.
+Disclosure Policy here.

 Frybread can be called so many things.
 I grew up calling them Scones but had roommates who called them Navajo Taco Bread or Indian Frybread.
 Fry Bread is a Native American Bread that has been carried down from generation to generation and made with simple ingredients of flour, water, salt, and a little hot water.

 Of course, as I got older and being offered a Navajo Taco my eyes were opened to the possibilities!
+I also enjoy some of this taco dip to serve with fry bread too.
+Simple, easy and very tasty.

 - Salt - Redmond Real Salt is a Favorite in my home.
 Use code DEVOURDINNER for 15% off.

-How to Cook Indian Fry Bread
+Let's Make It!
+Indian Fry Bread

 - Using a Frying Pan or Cast Iron Skillet fill the bottom of the pan with oil to fill about 1 inch and allow to get hot over Medium/High heat.